 About Our Team

 UC San Diego Health is home to one of the most advanced radiation oncology centers in the nation.
-We have the medical devices, including eight linear accelerators, and the specialized expertise to treat any kind of malignancy.
+We have the medical devices, including nine linear accelerators, and the specialized expertise to treat any kind of malignancy.
 Because of our ability to delivered advanced, specialized care, many (if not most) of our patients are referred to us by other providers.
 We are, for example, the only radiation oncology center in the county that treats children with cancer.
 Our patients also benefit from our mission and vision as the region's only academic health care center.
 Every physician within our radiation oncology team is active in peer-reviewed research related to radiation oncology.
 This emphasis on original research and medical scholarship helps to ensure that our patients will benefit from the best available science and the most current state of understanding of the ever-changing field of cancer care.